 - Errors these are errors that have been noted and require correction.
-They are typically implementation errors. - Not best practice these are methodology issues that are not in alignment with current best practice. - Gap this is either missing detail or additional work that provides beneficial information and/or flood intelligence that may improve outcomes for the community.
+They are typically implementation errors. - Best practice these are methodology issues that are not in alignment with current best practice. - Future opportunity this is either missing detail or additional work that provides beneficial information and/or flood intelligence that may improve outcomes for the community.